cjmet/AhMediaPlayer/README.md

 <br>

 ## Dev Blog
+* Bottom line on an actual demo video (unless it's muted) is complicated.
+This makes demoing a music player unnecessarily complicated, but that's where we are.
+* Worked on cleanup and demos.
+I've also asked for input on some additional free mp3s I could include just in case for demos.
 * General cleanup and organization.
 Updated double-tap gesture loading.
 It should be a little safer now.
 * I think I'm gonna call this Version 0.1.
 Then mostly work on fixing bugs, cleaning things up, refactoring, and organizing code.
 * **Warning** Negative Padding can be dangerous.